-In June 2020, the Company sold an aggregate of 7.5 million shares of its common stock in an underwritten public offering, at a price to the public of \$15.50 per share.
-The net proceeds to the Company from the offering, after deducting the underwriting discounts and offering expenses, was \$108.6 million.
+In June 2020, the Company sold an aggregate of 7.5 million shares of its common stock in an underwritten public offering, at a price of \$15.50 per share.
+The net proceeds to the Company from the offering, after deducting the underwriting discounts and offering expenses, were \$108.7 million.